-We own certain commercial properties of approximately 3,111 sq.m. in Sanya, Hainan province, China.
-We primarily use these properties as our local office.
+We own certain Meilin lake villa properties of 10,308.58 sq.m. in Guangzhou, Guangdong province, China.

-We own a portion of a building known as the BaoAn Building located at 800 Dongfang Road, Pudong, Shanghai.
+In addition, we own a portion of a building known as the BaoAn Building located at 800 Dongfang Road, Pudong, Shanghai.
 The property has usable space of approximately 42,000 sq.m. and is currently used for offices, retail space and a hotel.
 We acquired the property to support our expansion in Shanghai and the East China region, which consists of 15 cities including Jiangsu provincial capital Nanjing and Zhejiang provincial capital Hangzhou.